Create and Connect a Remote GKE Cluster to Data Lakehouse

 kubectl get csr myuser -o jsonpath='{.status.certificate}' | base64 --decode > client.crt

-Create file rolebinding.yaml:
+Create rolebinding.yaml:

 apiVersion: rbac.authorization.k8s.io/v1